vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *hemabandhūkakusumaśaraccandranibhāni tu* /

-*svarāvṛ taṁ trikū ṭ aṁ ca mahāli ṅgaṁ svayambhuvam* //45//
+*svarāvṛtaṁ trikū ṭ aṁ ca mahāli ṅgaṁ svayambhuvam* //45//

-*kāditāntākṣaravṛ taṁ bāṇali ṅgaṁ trikoṇakam* /
+*kāditāntākṣaravṛtaṁ bāṇali ṅgaṁ trikoṇakam* /

-*kadambagolakākāraṁ thādisāntākṣarāvṛ tam* //46//
+*kadambagolakākāraṁ thādisāntākṣarāvṛtam* //46//

-*sūkṣmarūpaṁ samastārṇavṛ taṁ paramali ṅgakam* /
+*sūkṣmarūpaṁ samastārṇavṛtaṁ paramali ṅgakam* /

 *bindurūpaṁ parānandakandaṁ nityapadoditam* //47//

-The *sādhaka* is to imagine these *li ṅgas* as being on the same places as the *pīṭ has* : three on the three angles of the inner triangle, the fourth on the *bindu* in the center.
-Since *li ṅgas* are icons of Śiva, we may assume that to conceive them as placed on the *pīṭ has* , the seats of the Goddess, is to mark symbolically the co-presence \(the *saṁketa* \), the union, of these two, male and female, aspects of the supreme deity.
+The *sādhaka* is to imagine these *li ṅgas* as being on the same places as the *pīṭhas* : three on the three angles of the inner triangle, the fourth on the *bindu* in the center.
+Since *li ṅgas* are icons of Śiva, we may assume that to conceive them as placed on the *pīṭhas* , the seats of the Goddess, is to mark symbolically the co-presence \(the *saṁketa* \), the union, of these two, male and female, aspects of the supreme deity.
 23

 A *li ṅga* is an icon of Śiva of any aspect, shape, or material, not necessarily the more or less visibly phallic image one usually means when using the term.
 24 *Li ṅgas* are classifi ed in Tantras or in iconography manuals under diff erent names and categories, notably that of “special” \( *śiṣṭ a* \) *li ṅgas* , which is the case of those mentioned here, where their shape and color are specifi ed for the adept to visualize them.

 The self-existing \( *svayambhu* \) *li ṅga* is normally any sort of natural object that has been declared to be a visible icon of Śiva.
 In the present

 42
 case, it is described as three-pronged \(that is, says the Dī, having three *bindus* on its summit\) and golden in color. *Bāṇalingas* , as a rule, consist mostly of quartz and are egg-shaped pebbles.
 Here it is triangular and red.
 The *itaralingas* , as their names indicate \( *itara* means “other”\), are normally all other sorts of *li ṅgas* .
 Here it is said to be round like a ball and white.
 The *parali ṅga* is colorless, invisible, since it is above the fi eld of the senses.
 It is, says the Dī, “the root made of bliss of the liana extending from *A* to *KṣA* whose boughs are the \[levels of the Word\] *paśyantī* , 25 etc., and whose imperishable root is the supreme \( *parā* \) word.
-It ‘arises from the eternal plane’ because the *mātṛ kā* is eternal.
+It ‘arises from the eternal plane’ because the *mātṛkā* is eternal.
 This *li ṅga* arises as the primordial vibration \( *prathamaspanda* \) 26 from the eternal plane which is to be reached by all those who wish to be liberated from the fetters of this world.”

-Here, too, the phonemes of the Sanskrit alphabet are present but in their subtle form, as the *mātṛ kā* , the “mother” of the phonemes, not as utterable phonic elements.
+Here, too, the phonemes of the Sanskrit alphabet are present but in their subtle form, as the *mātṛkā* , the “mother” of the phonemes, not as utterable phonic elements.
 The vowels are associated with the *svayambhuli ṅga* since they are of a higher nature than the consonants, associated with the *bāṇa* and *itara li ṅgas* , whereas the whole alphabet, the totality of the power of the Word, is associated with the supreme *li ṅga* .

 Such are the *kula* and *kaula* entities expressed by the whole mantra taken as a whole with its three *bījas* . //48//